-City of Calgary - operating grant Trade accounts receivable City of Calgary - capital grant Accrued government grant Accrued accounts receivable
+City of Calgary - operating grant City of Calgary - capital grant Trade accounts receivable Accrued accounts receivable Accrued government grant

-4. Loan facility to Wilder Institute ("Wilder")
+4. Loan facility to Wilder

-The Society has extended a \$15,000 non-interest bearing demand loan facility to Wilder (\$15,000 in 2022).
+The Society has extended a \$15,000 non-interest bearing demand loan facility to Wilder (\$15,000 in 2023).
 The facility is secured by a mortgage on the land owned by Wilder, and a general security agreement including a first charge on all property of Wilder.
-As of December 31, 2023, \$13,500 has been drawn on this facility (\$13,500 in 2022).
+As of December 31, 2024, \$13,500 has been drawn on this facility (\$13,500 in 2023).
 The Society does not expect to demand repayment of this loan within the next twelve months.